ohsnyt/ha-grist/DEVELOPER_NOTES.md

   **Solar Assistant** is required.
 (Solar Assistant provides sensor data for actual PV data as well as manages Time of Use settings for the inverter.)

   **Sol-Ark Inverter**.
 This has only been tested with a Sol-Ark 12K2P inverter.
-I assume it will work with any Deye based inverter. *I invite your feedback, both positive and negative.*
+I assume it will work with any Deye based inverter. *I invite your feedback, both positive and negative.*'

 - Code is formatted with Ruff and linted with PyLint/MyPy.
 - All I/O is async; no blocking calls.
 - Follows Home Assistant's update coordinator and config flow patterns.